 Choose a MES system that is integrated or built into an ERP or MRP system, so that you can effortlessly manage and improve your manufacturing planning and logistics, shop floor control, as well as your manufacturing operations.

-PRO TIP: Katana is the all-in-one manufacturing platform for manufacturers.
+Katana is the all-in-one manufacturing platform for manufacturers.

 Combine your manufacturing operations, inventory management, full traceability tracking, production management, shop floor control, and much more.